janjiralakirankumar/Azure-Labs/README.md

 12. **Inbound Port Rules**:
     - In `Select inbound ports`, choose "RDP (3389)" and "HTTP (80)."

-13. Click on `Next: Disks`.
+13. Click "Next: Disks."

 14. **Disks**:
-    - **OS Disk Size (GiB)**: Use the default size, typically 127 GiB.
+    - Use the default OS disk size (usually 127 GiB).
-    - **OS Disk Type**: Choose "Standard SSD" for better performance.
+    - For the OS disk type, select "Standard SSD" for better performance.

-15. Click on `Next: Networking`.
+15. Click "Next: Networking."

 16. **Networking**:
-    - Leave all settings as default:
+    - Keep the default settings:
     - Create a new virtual network and subnet if necessary.
     - Create a new public IP address or use an existing one.
     - Keep the network security group as "Basic."
     - Select "RDP (3389)" and "HTTP (80)" for public inbound ports.

-18. Click on `Next: Management` > `Monitoring` > `Advanced` > `Tags` > `Review + Create`.
+18. Click "Next: Management" > "Monitoring" > "Advanced" > "Tags" > "Review + Create."

 19. **Review + Create**:
-    - Review the settings to ensure they align with your requirements.
+    - Review the settings to ensure they comply with your requirements.
-    - Click `Create` to start the VM provisioning process.
+    - Click "Create" to start the VM provisioning process.

 20. **Deployment Process**:
     - Azure will start deploying your Windows VM.
 Monitor the progress in the Azure portal.

 21. **Connect to Your Windows VM**:
-    - Once the VM is deployed, choose the `Connect` option from the left-hand side.
+    - Once the VM is deployed, choose the `Connect` option from the left-hand menu.
-    - Under "Most Common," select `Native RDP` and click on `Select`.
+    - Under "Most Common," select `Native RDP` and click "Select."
-    - In "Option 3," click on `Download RDP File` to download the RDP file.
+    - In "Option 3," click "Download RDP File" to download the RDP file.
     - Use the RDP file to connect to your Windows VM using the provided username and password.
     - Test the features and exit.